nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Sorting event list

-1. Prerequisite: Current list of events has at least 2 events.
+1. Prerequisite: Current list of events have at least 2 events.

 2. Test case: `sortevent a`<br>
    Expected: Current list of events is sorted according to their names in ascending order.
 Sorting details is shown in the status message.